TOP > ABOUT > Entry Information

 • Due to traffic, security, and race management, there will be a closing time at each checkpoint.
 Runners who fail to pass the checkpoint by the designated time will be asked to stop the race.
 In addition, runners who are extremely late at any point other than checkpoints will be asked to stop the race at the discretion of race officials.

-* Please refer to the Runner Handbook for checkpoint locations and closing times.
+* Please refer to the Runner Guidebook for cutoff time and points.

-• The organizers reserve the right to publish and control the images, photographs, articles, records, location information, runners' names, ages, and addresses (country, prefecture, or ward) that include the runners' appearance during the race on TV, newspapers, magazines, the Internet, etc.
+• The organizers reserve the rights to publish and control the use of images, photographs, articles, records, location information, and personal information such as runners’ names, ages, and addresses (country, prefecture, or municipality) that include the runners’ appearance during the event in media including television, newspapers, magazines, and the Internet.

 • The event organizer, in recognition of the importance of protecting personal data, abides to all laws and ordinances concerning the protection of personal data, and adheres to the event organizer's privacy policy when handling personal data.